jlodom/note_planworld_engine/setup/readme.md

 	send : GET Returns the full send conversation between the user and another user.
 Takes one argument -- the username of the other user in the conversation. send : POST Send a new message to another user.
 Takes one argument -- the username of the other user in the conversation. sendlist : GET Returns a list of every user with whom the current user has had a send conversation (similar to a watchlist).
 No arguments.

+Category - Plan (Tokens required for all)
+	plan : GET Returns a user's plan.
+Takes one argument -- the username of the plan to be read.
+		: POST Returns a boolean indicating success or failure.
+Deletes a user's current plan and replaces it with the data in the POST.
+The plan data should be in HTML format (this could encompass plain text).

+Category - Watchlist (Tokens required for all)
+[NOTE: These calls are not well-documented and the POST versions have not been tested.]
+	watchlist : GET Returns a user's full watchlist. watchlistgroup : GET Returns the same data as watchlist but in groups groupcreate : POST Creates a watchlist group.
+The post data should be empty.
+Takes one URL argument -- the name of the group to be created. groupmoveuser : POST Moves a user to a specified watchlist group.
+The post data should be empty.
+Takes two URL arguments -- the name of the user and the name of the group.
+	add: POST POST Adds a user to a watchlist group.
+The post data should be empty.
+Takes one URL argument -- the username to be added.

 *Writing a Client*

 For this alpha release, you will need to create a user and a token for that user before client calls can be made because there is no way to create tokens through the client API.
 Clients may be written on any platform and in any programming language -- as long as they can make GET and POST HTTP calls to the API URLs.
 The API is a REST API and generally conforms to the conventions established by that style.